dazthecorgi/docs/docs/discover/09-quilibrium-kms.md

 ### 3. Purpose-Bound Cryptographic Keys

 * Every key managed by Quilibrium KMS is tied to a specific function (e.g., "sign this transaction" or "approve this smart contract").
-* Even if a hacker gained access to key fragments, they couldn’t misuse them for unauthorized actions.
+* Even if a hacker gained access to а key fragment, they couldn’t misuse it for unauthorized actions.

 ### 4. Programmable "Warm" Key Management